yorkrj/A-menagerie-of-AL/README.md

 From cellular automata to adaptive simulations, exploring the beauty of artificial life and emergent complexity.

 ## Conway's Game of Life
 Created by mathemetician John Conway in 1970, this solitaire style zero-player game illustrates how a simple set of rules can lead to the emergence of evolving patterns and even complex behaviors.
-On a grid of infinite size, each square or cell on the grid is either dead or alive.
+On a grid of infinite size, each square (or cell) on the grid is either dead or alive.
 On the first turn, a player may set up a pattern of living and dead cells or the initial state of the grid could be randomly determined.
-On each subsequent turn, the grid is updated according to these rules:
+On each subsequent turn, the grid is updated according to the following rules:

 - Survival: Every cell with 2 or 3 living neighbors lives.
 - Death: Every cell with 4 or more neighbors dies from overopulation.
 Every cell with 1 or fewer neighbors dies from isolation.